IronFoundry/ironfoundry.github.io/_posts/2015-01-19-trip-to-NYC-with-Diego-Windows-team.md

 ---

-This past week, [Brannon Jones](http://twitter.com/brannon) and [Chris Sterling](http://twitter.com/csterwa) from CenturyLink Cloud's PaaS team traveled to New York City to pair with the Pivotal team adding .NET support to Diego.
-The main goal for last week was to define the implementation path for the beta .NET support in Diego.
-Most of our time was spent with the 4 Daves (David Varvel, David Morhovich, David Tengdin, and Dave Goddard) and [Mark Kropf](http://twitter.com/markkropf).
+This past week, [Brannon Jones](http://twitter.com/brannon) and [Chris Sterling](http://twitter.com/csterwa) from CenturyLink Cloud's PaaS team traveled to New York City.
+The goal of our visit was to pair with the Pivotal team adding .NET support to Diego and help define the implementation path going forward.
+Most of our time was spent with "The Four Daves" (David Varvel, David Morhovich, David Tengdin, and Dave Goddard) and [Mark Kropf](http://twitter.com/markkropf).
 It was fun getting embedded in the Pivotal culture and getting to know folks in the New York City office.

 <img src="/img/blog/2015-01-12-pivotal-nyc-outside-front-door.jpeg"/>

-The trip was definitely a success and as an outcome here are a couple of high level decisions on the implementation of .NET support in Diego going forward in the near term:
+The trip was definitely a success and as an outcome here are some high level decisions for the implementation of .NET support in Diego in the near term:

 * The implementation will use Hostable Web Core (HWC) for launching pushed .NET applications in Diego.
 This is the current implementation approach in [Iron Foundry](http://www.ironfoundry.org) and allows for more control of running jobs on Windows.